Ahaeflig/NHL-Inspector/ProcessBook/README.md

 The relevant functions are computeSpiralData() and drawSpiral().

 ### Drawing two halves of logos
-The trick here is to use two D3 arcs with the correct angles to generate a correct path for both pattern.
+The trick here is to use two D3 Arcs with the correct angles and radius to generate a correct path for each pattern.
 We then compute the correct position for the image from the bounding box of the englobing element and the boundingbox of the path itself.
-That way we can perfectly align the logos:
+That way we can perfectly align the logos as you can see:

 <br >
 <div align = 'center'>